What is quat binding?

 Why you should prevent quat binding for effective cleaning

-Quat binding is not always desirable and can sometimes needs to be avoided for effective cleaning.
+Quat binding is not always desirable and sometimes needs to be avoided for effective cleaning.
 There are a few reasons for this:

 Ineffective cleaning: When quats bind to surfaces, they may become less effective at killing microorganisms.
 This can lead to poor cleaning results and increase the risk of contamination.